 "Corral" means a space, other than a building, less than one acre in area or less than one hundred feet in width, used for the confinement of animals.

-“Correctional Facility” means any facility operated by or contracting with the Department of Corrections to house offenders in either a secure or non-secure setting; which includes any facility operated by a municipality or a county to house or detain criminal offenders, any juvenile detention facility, and any building or grounds appurtenant to the facility or lands granted to the state, municipality, or county for use as a correctional facility."Court" means an occupied space on a lot, other than a yard, designed to be partially surrounded by group dwellings.
+“Correctional Facility” means any facility operated by or contracting with the Department of Corrections to house offenders in either a secure or non-secure setting; which includes any facility operated by a municipality or a county to house or detain criminal offenders, any juvenile detention facility, and any building or grounds appurtenant to the facility or lands granted to the state, municipality, or county for use as a correctional facility.

+"Council" means the municipal council, unless otherwise clearly indicated.

+"Court" means an occupied space on a lot, other than a yard, designed to be partially surrounded by group dwellings.

+“Crematorium” means a building that contains cremation chambers and a holding facility for human or pet remains, and which may receive remains from funeral establishments.

+"Cul-de-sac" means a minor street having one open end and being terminated at the other by a vehicular turnaround.

+“Culinary Water Authority” means the department, agency, or public entity with responsibility to review and approve the feasibility of the culinary water system and sources for the subject property.

+"Dairy" means a commercial establishment for the manufacture or processing of dairy products.

+“Dedication” means the setting aside of land by an owner for any public use for the enjoyment of the public and owned by a public agency.

-“Crematorium” means a building that contains cremation chambers and a holding facility for human or pet remains, and which may receive remains from funeral establishments."Dairy" means a commercial establishment for the manufacture or processing of dairy products."Development" means any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations.
+"Development" means any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations.

+“Development Code” means Titles 18 and 19 of the Municipal Code.

 "Director" means the Greater Salt Lake Municipal Services District Director of Planning and Development Services.

+"Distribution system" means the portion of the system located between: (1) the service drop transformer and the distribution substation for electric service, (2) the service drop and the receive site (headend) for cable television, or (3) the service drop and the transmission system for telephone service.

 “Drive-Thru and Drive-Up Facilities” means an establishment designed or operated to provide drive-through or drive-up service to patrons remaining in vehicles.
 May include other forms of service, such as conventional seating.

 Duplex.
+See “Dwelling, Two Family.”

+"Dwelling" means any building or structure, or portion thereof, intended for residential use.

-See “Dwelling, Two Family.”“Dwelling, Manufactured Home” means a transportable factory-built housing unit constructed on or after June 15, 1976, according to the HUD Code, in one or more sections, that: (a) in the traveling mode, is eight body feet or more in width or 40 body feet or more in length, or when erected on site, is 400 or more square feet; and (b) is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air-conditioning, and electrical systems.
+“Dwelling, Manufactured Home” means a transportable factory-built housing unit constructed on or after June 15, 1976, according to the HUD Code, in one or more sections, that: (a) in the traveling mode, is eight body feet or more in width or 40 body feet or more in length, or when erected on site, is 400 or more square feet; and (b) is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air-conditioning, and electrical systems.
 A manufactured home shall be attached to a permanent foundation in accordance with plans providing for vertical loads, uplift, lateral forces, and frost protection in compliance with the City’s Building Code, as adopted.
 All appendages, including carports, garages, storage buildings, additions, or alterations shall be built in compliance with the City’s Building Code, as adopted.